Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

-It’s powerful antioxidant effects and antibacterial properties make it useful in helping inhibit gastric inflammation and also inhibiting the growth of the bacteria at concentrations between 6.25 – 25 mcg/mL .
+It has powerful antioxidant effects and antibacterial properties that make it very useful in helping inhibit gastric inflammation and also inhibiting the growth of the H. pylori bacteria, even at concentrations as low as 6.25 – 25 mcg/mL .

-Test tube studies showed that olive oil was effective at killing Helicobacter pylori, and that olive oil was stable in the stomach acid so it could be beneficial.
+Studies have shown that olive oil is effective at killing H. pylori and that it’s stable enough in the presence of stomach acid to be a useful treatment.

 In the second clinical intervention, only 3 of the 30 were negative after 4-6 weeks, but 24 – 72 hours after the last dose of unwashed virgin olive oil, 5 of the 30 tested negative for H. pylori .
-Thirteen of the patients had to withdraw due to the taste and nausea from the oil.
+However, thirteen of the patients had to withdraw due to the taste and nausea from the olive oil treatment.

-Although olive oil didn’t provide a complete cure and many patients ended up tested positive again, olive oil can be consumed safely every day and is very beneficial to health.
+Although in these studies olive oil didn’t provide a complete cure for the infection, as many patients ended up tested positive again for H. pylori, olive oil can be consumed safely every day and it’s also very beneficial to health.

 Both come from the same family and have shown (in vitro) to have significant antibacterial effects against different strains of H. Pylori.

-While turmeric has powerful anti-inflammatory effects due to its high curcumin content, ginger acts as an anti-emetic and may, therefore, increase appetite.
+While turmeric has a powerful anti-inflammatory effect due to its high curcumin content, ginger acts as an anti-emetic and may, therefore, help reduce nausea and improve appetite.

 Many of these ingredients are easy to find and can be used in everyday foods and drinks!
-One drink I would often make was the following:
+Try this anti-h. pylori drink: